 Introduction to John Donne’s Poem The Good Morrow

-The Good-Morrow is one of Donne’s love songs.
+The Good Morrow is one of Donne’s love songs.
 This song is purely an aubade, a song of morning love.
 Donne’s main part of poetry is on faith and religion but this song is secular in its nature.
 His many works contrast heavily with his later sacred works.

 The song, “The Good Morrow” was probably written when Donne was a young man and recently married but published little after the poet’s death; in 1633.
 This song has three stanzas.
 All three stanzas have iambic pentameter with some variations.
 Each stanza has its own metaphors, images, and thoughts that gives a unity to the main theme of the poem.
 The main idea of the poem revolves around love.
 John done describe love in three phases in this song.

-Rhyme Scheme and meter of the Poem “The Good-Morrow”
+Rhyme Scheme and Meter of the Poem “The Good-Morrow”

-The Good-Morrow poem consists of three stanzas.
+The Good-Morrow poem consists of the stanzas.
 Each stanza has iambic pentameter with some variations.
 The poem has total 21 lines and out of 21, 13 lines have pure iambic pentameter with a regular daDUM daDUM beat..
 Most of the poem has five regular beats and ten syllables in each line as in below lines:

 · I won / der, by / my troth, / what thou / and I